crushingourenemies/Election-Templates/README.md

 4. Year: the year during which the election begins.
 5. Label: For a scheduled election, the Month.
 For a special election, "Special Election".
 6. NextSched: the month of the next scheduled election for the position(s) being elected.
-7. EligibilityDate: the date one must have joined the Regional Assembly by to be eligible to run in the election (15 days before nominations are opened).
+7. EligibilityDate: the date one must have joined the Regional Assembly / become a Citizen by to be eligible to run in the election (15 days before nominations are opened).
 8. TermLimitedDelegate: a name or list of names of persons ineligible to run for Delegate due to term limitations.
 9. CandidaciesOpen: the time candidacy declarations open as a UNIX timestamp (number of seconds since January 1st 1970, GMT).
 Determinable using [a tool](http://www.timestampgenerator.com/).
 10. CandidaciesClose: the time candidacy declarations close as a UNIX timestamp.